ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-logs.md

 ### Getting the executor log

 Using the `--executor` flag will retrieve the spark executor logs.
+The following examples shows how to get the executor logs if your {{site.data.keyword.Bluemix_short}} hosting location is `us-south`.

 ```
 $ bx ae spark-logs --executor --outputDir executorlogs 2